-3.9 The appliance must be mounted behind a non-combustible hearth (N.B. conglomerate marble hearths are considered as non-combustible).
+3.9 The appliance must be mounted behind a non-combustible hearth (N.B. conglomerate marble hearths are considered as non-combustible) unless the conditions of section 3.2.1.1 are met.
 The appliance can be fitted to a purpose made proprietary class "O"-150°C surround.
 The hearth material must be at least 12mm thick.
 The periphery of the hearth (or fender) should be at least 50mm above floor level to discourage the placing of carpets or rugs over it.

 The appliance must not stand on combustible materials or carpets (See figure 1).